 If a site has been set up with a local site calibration, local GeoTIFF files can be uploaded for processing through the Create new dataset flow for non-PPK users or the workflow for PPK users flying DJI, Wingtra, or Quantum drones and choosing the Preprocessed data option.

-If the file is in the local calibration, in the Choose files to upload screen, tick on This file is in the site's local system for each file it applies.
+If the file is in the local calibration, in the Choose files to upload screen, turn on This file is in the site's local system for each file it applies.

 Ticking this option tells us we should use the Site coordinate system definition (local calibration) instead of the TIFF file's header, which will likely define only the system's underlying projection (without the affine/geoid adjustments in x, y, and z).